Best Adoption Resource for Step-Parents and Relatives in Alberta

 Strengths: Removes all procedural uncertainty.
 Handles complex situations (unknown biological father, contested biological parents) that require legal drafting.
 Provides professional indemnity if errors occur.

-Weaknesses: A straightforward step-parent or relative adoption handled by a lawyer typically costs $1,500 to $3,000 in legal fees — for a process that the Self-Help Kit was specifically designed to let families complete themselves.
-The Court of King's Bench self-represented filing fee is $200 to $500.
-For families already stretched by the costs of caring for a child in a crisis situation (the most common trigger for kinship adoption), paying $2,000 to $3,000 in lawyer fees for form-filling is a significant and often unnecessary cost.
+Weaknesses: A straightforward step-parent or relative adoption handled by a lawyer can use much of the estimated $500 to $3,000 total cost — for a process that the Self-Help Kit was specifically designed to let families complete themselves.
+Confirm the current Court of King's Bench filing amount with the court clerk.
+For families already stretched by the costs of caring for a child in a crisis situation, paying legal fees for form-filling is a significant and often unnecessary cost.

 The Alberta Adoption Process Guide includes a dedicated section on the kinship and step-parent pathway: a plain-language walkthrough of the Court of King's Bench Self-Help Kit, an explanation of who must be served and how, what the Affidavit of Personal Service involves in different scenarios, and what to expect at the court hearing.
-It also covers the home study requirements specific to kinship placements, the Supports for Permanency rules for kinship adoptions from government care, and the tax credits available.
+It also covers the home study requirements specific to kinship placements, the Supports for Permanency rules for kinship adoptions from government care, and the federal adoption expense credit.

 Strengths: Bridges the gap between the Self-Help Kit's legal language and the actual steps a family needs to take.
 Covers scenarios the government website omits.
 Works on any device.
 Costs a fraction of a single hour of legal advice.